penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/03-connect-tools-external-services.md

-# Module 03 - Connect your tools with external services
+# Module 03 - Connect your tools to external services

 Introduce connectors as a way to enhance tool capabilities.